 Europe's 10 best scenic train rides

 Europe's scenic train rides leave you with memories you'll never forget.
 Quite simply, they're the most rewarding way of travelling around this beautiful continent!
-Sit back and relax into your train seat as scenes glide by your window like something from a movie.
-Here are some our favourite scenic routes within Europe.
+Sit back and relax in your train seat as scenes glide by your window like something from a movie.
+Here are some of our favourite scenic routes within Europe.
 Which one will you take?

 The Bernina Railway

 It's no secret that Switzerland is home to several superb scenic trains, but this ride tops them all!
 As the train winds around bright blue lakes and across mighty viaducts, fields transform into snowy mountains right before your eyes.

 Our travel tip: Panoramic trains operating on this route charge a small reservation fee.
 If you want to avoid the fee, you can take regular trains on the same beautiful route!

 Witness Norway's spellbinding natural landscape on this epic 7-hour train journey through fjords, glaciers and Europe’s highest mountainous plateau.

 Our travel tip: Exit the train in Myrdal to take the legendary tourist train to Flåm (get 30% off with Interrail).

 If you’re a fan of fairytale forests and villages with traditional timbered houses, then don't miss riding the Schwarzwaldbahn.
 Keep an eye out for the lovely section between Donaueschingen and Hornberg.